Traumatic brain injuries are surprisingly difficult to diagnose given the devastating impact they can have on a personal injury victim.

-Traumatic Brain Injury is can be just as devastating as it sounds.
-Yet for a serious sounding injury, it can be surprisingly difficult to identify.
+A traumatic brain injury (TBI) can be just as devastating as it sounds.
+Yet for such a serious-sounding injury, it can be surprisingly difficult to identify.

-We see Traumatic Brain Injuries result from personal injury cases where there is a significant impact of the head against a hard surface.
-Specifically, we see this injury in auto accidents with head strikes, slip and falls, and workplace injuries.
-And it is more common than previously believed, with approximately 1.4 million people suffering traumatic brain injury yearly.
+Traumatic brain injuries are caused by a significant impact of the head against a hard surface.
+Specifically, we see this injury in auto accidents, in slips and falls, and in workplace accidents.
+And TBI is more common than previously believed; approximately 1.4 million people suffer a traumatic brain injury yearly.

-Undiagnosed brain trauma, unfortunately, can lead to scarring on the brain that can affect the ability to think.
-We urge our clients who have suffered significant head impact in any accident to push for a Brain scan just to be sure the impact is not causing damage to the brain.
+Undiagnosed brain trauma can lead to scarring of the brain that can affect someone’s ability to think.
+We urge our clients who have suffered significant head impact in any accident to push their doctors for a brain scan just to be sure that the impact is not causing damage to the brain.

 Trauma to the head can lead to any of the following brain injuries:

-Skull Fractures: Your skull is strong but it is not bullet proof.
+Skull Fractures: Your skull is strong, but it is not bulletproof.
 A forceful impact can cause the skull to fracture.
-Repair can often require surgery.
+Repair often requires surgery.

-Concussions: We know now that concussions, which are caused by the soft brain impacting against the hard skull, can cause irreversible brain damage that can degrade with age.
-Concussions are most common in auto and motorcycle and truck accidents when the head hits a hard suface inside the vehicle.
+Concussions: We know now that concussions, which are caused by the soft brain impacting against the hard skull, can cause irreversible brain damage that can worsen with age.
+Concussions are most common in auto, motorcycle, and truck accidents when the head hits a hard surface.

-Hematomas: A hematoma is like a brain bruise.
+Hematomas: A hematoma is similar to a brain bruise.
 Hematomas are diagnosed with the help of a brain MRI.

 Diffuse Axonal Injury: Sometimes the impact can cause small, micro-injuries that scatter throughout the brain.
 We call these injuries diffuse axonal injuries.

-If you or a loved one have been in an accident where there was trauma to the head keep an eye out for the following symptons:
+If you or a loved one have been in an accident where there was trauma to the head, keep an eye out for the following symptoms:

-When the brain is injured the body wants to push fluid around the brain to protect it.
-The problem with this respons is that the skull is hard and not malleable.
-Thus if there is too much swelling in the brain the brain can be damaged even further.
+When the brain is injured, the body wants to push fluid around the brain to protect it.
+The problem with this response is that the skull is hard and not malleable.
+Thus, if there is too much swelling in the brain, the brain can be damaged even further.

-Build Your Case: A local St. Petersburg Brain Injury Lawyer workplace the case from the beginning by referring the client to a Brain Injury Specialist.
+Build Your Case: A St. Petersburg brain injury lawyer works the case from the beginning by referring the client to a brain injury specialist.

-The brain injury specialist will utilize special MRI machines to evaluate the extent of the brain damage.
-The injured person is then referred to a neuro-psychologist to evaluate and set up a treatment plan for the injured person.
+The brain injury specialist will utilize special MRI machines to evaluate the extent of brain damage.
+The injured person is then referred to a neuropsychologist, who will set up a treatment plan.